markdicksonjr/config/README.md

 }
 ```

 Then, all config.Load on a pointer ref to an instance of the newly-created struct.
-Ensure any
+Ensure any property in the instance
-property in the instance is initialize to what you want the default value of that field to be:
+is initialize to what you want the default value of that field to be.
+Any slice should be initialize to an empty slice
+for best results:

 ```go
 tc := TestConfig{